-- People may get rashes or other skin irritations from coming into contact with blooms.
-Usually these skin irritations are not associated with toxins, but rather other non-toxic compounds produced by blooms such as lipopolysaccharides (LPSs). - Inhaling water droplets that have toxins in them may cause allergic-like reactions, runny noses, or sore throats. - Swallowing water that has high levels of cyanobacterial toxins can cause: - Sharp, severe stomach problems like diarrhea and vomiting. - Liver or kidney damage that may take hours or days to show up in people or animals.
+- People may get rashes or other skin irritations from coming into contact with blooms. - Inhaling water droplets that have toxins in them may cause allergic-like reactions, runny noses, or sore throats. - Swallowing water that has high levels of cyanobacterial toxins can cause: - Sharp, severe stomach problems like diarrhea and vomiting. - Liver or kidney damage that may take hours or days to show up in people or animals.
 Symptoms can include abdominal pain, diarrhea and vomiting. - Numb lips, tingling fingers and toes, or dizziness.

-Specific background and guidance about blue-green algae can be found at healthvermont.gov/cyanobacteria.
+Specific background and guidance about cyanobacteria can be found at HealthVermont.gov/cyanobacteria.